-The following guidelines are utilized in admitting qualified students: The activities identified below are examples of physical and emotional activities, which a student in the Health Science Program (Emergency Medical Science, Nursing, Nurse Aide I, Nursie Aide II, Radiography, Respiratory and Surgical Technology) must be able to perform for the successful completion of the program.
+The following guidelines are utilized in admitting qualified students: The activities identified below are examples of physical and emotional activities, which a student in the Health Science Program (Emergency Medical Science, Medical Sonography, Nursing, Nurse Aide I, Nurse Aide II, Radiography, Respiratory and Surgical Technology) must be able to perform for the successful completion of the program.
 If an applicant believes that he or she cannot meet one or more of the standards without accommodation or modification, the applicant should consult Counseling and Career Services.

-1. Critical thinking: Health Science students shall possess critical thinking ability sufficient for clinical judgment.

-Example: Students must be able to identify causeeffect relationships in clinical situations, develop or participate in development of nursing care plans.

-2. Ethical behavior: Health Science students will provide services with respect for human dignity and uniqueness of the client unrestricted by consideration of social or economic status, personal attribute, or the nature of health problems.
+- Critical thinking: Health Science students shall possess critical thinking ability sufficient for clinical judgment.
+Example: Students must be able to identify cause-effect relationships in clinical situations, develop or participate in development of nursing care plans. - Ethical behavior: Health Science students will provide services with respect for human dignity and uniqueness of the client unrestricted by consideration of social or economic status, personal attribute, or the nature of health problems.

-Example: Students will care for clients assigned regardless of race, religion, or diagnosis.

-3. Legal behavior: Health Science students will provide care within the scope of practice as stated in the NC NURSING PRACTICE ACT or guidelines for respiratory therapy, radiography and surgical technology.

-Example: Students in the nursing program will learn to assess the patient's physical and mental health.

-- 4. Interpersonal skills: Health Science students shall possess interpersonal abilities sufficient to interact with individuals, families, groups, etc. from a variety of psychosocial cultural backgrounds.
+- Example: Students will care for clients assigned regardless of race, religion, or diagnosis. - 3.
+Legal behavior: Health Science students will provide care within the scope of practice as stated in the NC NURSING PRACTICE ACT or guidelines for respiratory therapy, radiography and surgical technology.
+Example: Students in the nursing program will learn to assess the patient's physical and mental health. - 4.
+Interpersonal skills: Health Science students shall possess interpersonal abilities sufficient to interact with individuals, families, groups, etc. from a variety of psychosocial cultural backgrounds.
 Example: Students shall establish rapport with clients and health care team members. - 5.
 Communication skills: Health Science students shall possess communication abilities sufficient for verbal and nonverbal interaction with others.
-Example: Students shall be able to explain treatment procedures to clients/family, document client responses, and report to others responses to nursing care. - Mobility: Health Science students shall possess physical abilities sufficient to move from room to room and maneuver in small spaces, stand and walk for extensive periods of time.
-Example: Students will be able to move around in client's room, move from room to room, move in small work areas, and administer CPR. - Motor skills: Health Science students shall possess gross and fine motor skills sufficient to provide safe and effective nursing care.
+Example: Students shall be able to explain treatment procedures to clients/family, document client responses, and report to others responses to nursing care. - 6.
+Mobility: Health Science students shall possess physical abilities sufficient to move from room to room and maneuver in small spaces, stand and walk for extensive periods of time.
+Example: Students will be able to move around in client's room, move from room to room, move in small work areas, and administer CPR - Motor skills: Health Science students shall possess gross and fine motor skills sufficient to provide safe and effective nursing care.
 Example: Students shall be able to calibrate equipment, position clients, administer injections, insert catheters. - 8.
 Hearing skills: Health Science students shall possess auditory ability sufficient to monitor health needs and collect data.
-Example: Students shall be able to hear alarms, listen to heart and breath sounds, and hear a cry for help.

-- Visual skills: Health Science students shall possess visual ability sufficient for observation and data collection.
-Example: Students shall be able to observe color of skin and read scale on a syringe. - 10.
-Tactile skills: Health Science students shall possess tactile ability sufficient for data collection.
-Example: Students shall be able to detect pulsation and feel skin temperature. - 11.
-Weight-bearing: Health Science students shall possess the ability to lift and manipulate/move 40-50 pounds.
+Example: Students shall be able to hear alarms, listen to heart and breath sounds, and hear a cry for help. - Visual skills: Health Science students shall possess visual ability sufficient for observation and data collection.
+Example: Students shall be able to observe color of skin and read scale on a syringe. - Tactile skills: Health Science students shall possess tactile ability sufficient for data collection.

-Example: Students shall be able to move equipment, position patients.
+Example: Students shall be able to detect pulsation and feel skin temperature.